danvk/justchartit/README.md

 ## To-do

-- [ ] Use some sort of untrusted iframe for the preview
 - [ ] GitHub OAuth for non-anonymous gists.
 - [ ] Use a popover for layout
 - [ ] Surface dygraphs errors/warnings in the UI
 - [ ] Support drag & drop import of [CT]SV files
-- [ ] Add a way to add rows & columns to the table
 - [ ] Remove non-en locales
 - [ ] Add some preset styles
 - [ ] Make Cmd-S save/share